 Much of Vivian Maier’s life is shrouded in mystery.
 What we do know of her paints a picture of diversity and unique thinking that led to some of the world’s finest street photography.
-Hers is a tale of a lifetime creating photographs that led to a posthumous discovery.
+Hers is a tale of a lifetime of creating photographs that led to a posthumous discovery.
 The details of her life are every bit as fascinating as her photography.
 Keep reading if you’d like to learn the story!

 The Life of Vivian Maier